-I have met with reps from TimberTech several times now.
+TimberTech several times now.
 And they’ve been wonderful at answering my many questions.
 I still have a few more… as you can see below.

 Specifically, I am most intrigued by the Earthwood line, due to its realistic “wood” colors and the degree to which it looks natural even after weathering.

 As I see it, here are a few of the things that set TimberTech apart from other composite deck companies…

 2) design (or embossing) on the planks’ surface

 One is a tongue & groove type of plank, with the screws being adhered down at an angle.
 The screws themselves are not seen once the deck is completed, because the next plank covers the last screw.

 The deck planks for this type of tongue & groove option are much thinner — almost hollowed out to give the effect of very deep “channels” along the entire bottom side of the board.
 According to TimberTech, this type of plank must remain 12 inches off the ground, in order to allow for enough ventilation around the boards at all times — mostly because the tongue & groove effect (which makes for easier installation) literally closes the gaps between the boards.
 Therefore, with this type of plank, air must circulate over and under the boards, rather than through them.